Vedanta

 What is Vedanta?

-Vedanta is a science of consciousness that uses impeccable logic to help us understand the nature of the self, consciousness, and reality itself.
-Universal in scope, it deals with the questions humanity has wrestled with since the very dawn of time:
+Universal in scope, it deals with the questions humanity has wrestled with since the very dawn of time.

 Who am I?